 …and he’s had twenty-six years to plot his revenge.

-Defeated in 1985 by three twelve-year-olds, the efreet returns determined to kill them.
-In The Knowing, the first book of the trilogy, he sends five demon-possessed men to murder Jack Carpenter, Becca Hawkins and Daniel Burke—the now-adult twelve-year-olds whose memories of that childhood summer when they battled a monster have been erased.
-Against all odds, the three escape and survive—only to discover that the man possessed by the efreet has been nominated to fill a vacancy on the United States Supreme Court.
+Defeated in 1985 by three twelve-year-olds, the efreet returns to kill them.
+In The Knowing, he sent five demon-possessed men to murder Jack Carpenter, Becca Hawkins and Daniel Burke—the now-adult twelve-year-olds whose memories of that childhood summer when they battled a monster have been erased.
+The three escape and survive—only to discover that the man possessed by the efreet has been nominated to fill a vacancy on the United States Supreme Court.

-In The Deceiving, the second book of The Knowing Trilogy, the efreet has changed his tactics.
-He’s no longer trying to kill the three who defeated him.
-In “less time than it takes to cook a pot roast” he totally devastates their lives instead—as payback, and to keep them too busy to oppose his court nomination.
-And the monster has other plans, too, unspeakable plans, uglier than any of them could possibly imagine.
+Now the efreet has changed his tactics.
+He’s no longer trying to kill them.
+Instead, he totally devastates their lives.
+And he has other plans, too, unspeakable plans, uglier than any of them could possibly imagine.

 Award-winning journalist and author Ninie Hammon has created a terrifyingly real world where the people fighting to defeat invisible monsters from the bowels of hell are folks you might bump carts with in the grocery store.

 People so ordinary, in fact, that when the unexplainable rips apart their lives, when demons destroy their reputations and attack their children, you begin to wonder if the same thing could happen to you, too.

 ★★★★★ “Once again, Ninie proves she has what it takes to stand toe to toe with the “big boys” and tell a spell binding story of good versus evil.
 Think there’s no such thing as ultimate evil..think again.” — Pembina